vindenesen/check_netscaler/README.md

 # check_netscaler

-A Nagios Plugin written in Perl for the Citrix NetScaler.
-It's based on the the NITRO API.
+A Nagios Plugin written for the Citrix NetScaler Application Delivery Controller.
+It's based on Perl and using the the NITRO REST API.
+No need for SNMP.

+Currently the plugin has three different modes:

+- check_state
+  Check the current service state of vservers, servicegroups and services

+- check_threshold
+  Check system values like cpu/disk/ram usage by a threshold

+- check_string
+  Check system values to match for a specific string

+This plugin also works with VPX, MPX and SDX NetScaler Appliances.
+The api responses differ by appliance type and your installed license.

+The plugin is in alpha state and feedback and feature requests are appreciated.
+Performance data and grahing will be shipped in a later version of this plugin.

+The Nitro.pm by Citrix (released under the Apache License 2.0) is required for using this plugin.

 # Installation

-On a CentOS machine execute the following commands to install all dependencies (LWP, JSON):
+On a CentOS machine execute the following commands to install all Perl dependencies (Nagios::Plugin, LWP, JSON):

     yum install perl-libwww-perl perl-JSON perl-Nagios-Plugin

+Copy the Nitro.pm in the same directory as the check_netscaler.pl file or copy it to you @INC (include path).

 # Usage Examples